saqib1707/saqib1707.github.io/index.md

 				<span class="brHeight"></span>
 				<a href="javascript:toggleblock('hand_text_recog_abs')">abstract</a><br>
 				<br><span class="brHeight"></span>
-				<p id="hand_text_recog_abs" class="abstract">As part of the text recognition team at the Advanced Technology Lab, I played a key role in developing a 3D handwritten text recognition system that estimated wrist and hand movements using smartwatch IMU sensors.
+				<p id="hand_text_recog_abs">As part of the text recognition team at the Advanced Technology Lab, I played a key role in developing a 3D handwritten text recognition system that estimated wrist and hand movements using smartwatch IMU sensors.
 One of the major challenges we faced was modeling sensor noise, which resulted in significant drifts in the generated characters.
 To mitigate this issue, I implemented adaptive frequency filters to preprocess the raw signals and improve the signal-to-noise ratio.
 I also designed the data collection procedures for training our system, utilizing a pipelined SVM and LSTM model to learn the relation between hand movements and character patterns, thus achieving an impressive 95% accuracy on unseen test data.</p>
 			</div>
 		</td>
 	</tr>